PythonOT/POT/docs/source/quickstart.rst

 .. hint::

-    Examples of computation of GW, regularized G and FGW are available in :
+    Examples of computation of GW, regularized G and FGW are available in:

     - :any:`auto_examples/gromov/plot_gromov`
     - :any:`auto_examples/gromov/plot_fgw`

-    Examples of GW, regularized GW and FGW barycenters are available in :
+    Examples of GW, regularized GW and FGW barycenters are available in:

     - :any:`auto_examples/gromov/plot_gromov_barycenter`
     - :any:`auto_examples/gromov/plot_barycenter_fgw`